turi-code/userguide/evaluation/regression.md

 While RMSE is the most common metric, it can be hard to interpret.
 One alternative is to look at quantiles of the distribution of the absolute percentage errors.
-One such metric is the **worst case** error between the predicted value and the true value.
+The Max-Error metric is the **worst case** error between the predicted value and the true value.

 ```python